 In 2004 Paul moved to Rolls-Royce to take the role of Principal Engineer within its Distributed Generation Systems (DGS) business at its Cheshire headquarters.
 The company's primary customer is the UK Ministry of Defence (MoD); hence all equipment designed has to meet the widest range of operating environments especially with regard to temperature, induced mechanical stress and the Electromagnetic environment.
 In this role Paul led the design and validation of electrical power generators, distribution systems, auxiliary power units and electric drives for military vehicles.
 Paul's primary role during his time with Rolls-Royce was the development of the next generation military power generation system, utilizing variable speed technology (power electronics) to provide a power dense highly fuel efficient solution to mobile power generation in the sub 50kVA power range.

-Paul joined Hawkins in 2013 and is currently an Associate based in our Manchester office.
+Paul joined Hawkins in 2013 and is currently a Senior Associate based in our Manchester office.

 If you are seeking a career in forensic consultancy, email us at [email protected] and attach your CV together with a summary of your area of experise, experience, and what you can bring to the team.

 Submitting this contact form will enter your details into our contacts database and we will reply to your request as soon as possible.
 We will also retain your details so we may contact you from time to time.
 You can ask us to remove your details at any time.
 For details, see our Privacy Notice.